rafiul254/Syntecxhub_Project_FlowerClassification/README.md

 python model/train_model.py
 ```

-This trains all 4 models and saves them as `.pkl` files in `outputs/models/`.
+This trains all 4 models and saves them as `.pkl` files inside `outputs/models/`.

 ### Step 4 — Start the Flask server